tomato42/tls13-spec/draft-ietf-tls-tls13.md

 configuration containing a long-term (EC)DH share.
-On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server need not send either a Certificate or CertificateVerify message.
+On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server need not send either a Certificate or CertificateVerify message (provided that a new configuration is not supplied in this handshake).
 This optimization allows the server to amortize the transmission of these messages and the server's signature over multiple handshakes, thus reducing the server's computational cost for cipher suites where